ItsSeaJay/sea-jay-blog/_posts/2018-07-08-how-to-find-sfml-2.5.0-with-cmake.md

 ---
 layout: post
-title: How to Find SFML 2.5.0 with CMake
+title: "How to Find SFML 2.5.0 with CMake"
 ---

 ## Overview